-- There are tax incentives that support R&D activities.
+- There are tax incentives to support R&D activities.

 Energy and the environment

-- These schemes recognise the additional cost for businesses that adopt or engage in investments that improve energy efficiency and environmental improvements.
+- These grants recognise the additional cost for businesses that invest in energy efficiency and environmental improvements.

-- R&D programmes are available to companies working on developing energy and environmental products.
+- Grants are also available to companies working on developing energy and environmental products.

-- Grant schemes may be available for new or refurbished buildings that aim to improve energy use.
-Capital allowances are also available to businesses that install energy saving equipment and processes.
+- Grants may be available for new or refurbished buildings that aim to improve energy use.

-- Assistance to develop the skills and capability of staff is provided through apprenticeships.
+- Help developing the skills and capability of staff is provided through apprenticeships.
 The National Apprenticeship Service (08000 150 600) gives advice to employers on how to start an apprenticeship scheme in their business.

 - The Department for International Trade (020 7215 5000) offers export funding and subsidised services.

 - Themes such as rural diversification, crafts, tourism and agriculture have been featured.